44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Needles District of Canyonlands National Park | Duration: day hike or overnight backpacking trip | Cost: $$

-Take a moderately challenging day hike (or better yet, an overnight backpacking trip) to visit
+In cooler weather times of the year, I highly recommend taking a moderately challenging day hike (or better yet, an overnight backpacking trip) to visit

 |